flodlan/Lab-Wiki/documents/sci-communic/writing-papers.md

 * [Some Tips for Writing Science](https://www.eneuro.org/content/9/6/ENEURO.0497-22.2022) - Recent article from a neuroscientist on writing scientific articles
 * [Brad Voytek's Article Template](https://docs.google.com/document/d/1FSnPuniOpfscQxV5z012j4akxmKhzP3r70HvKBtB5FE/edit) - A good rough draft on how to structure your research article

+{: .note }
-_Remember to keep an eye on courses from the Radboud University Graduate School on Scientific Communication_
+> Remember to keep an eye on courses from the Radboud University Graduate School on Scientific Communication

 ### Journal Article
 On a more practical note, having a structured approach for certain procedures is invaluable.
 Here, lab members have compiled a concise list of considerations before submitting an article.